Sous Vide Pork Tenderloin

 What are the best bags to use to cook sous vide?

 If you don’t have a food sealer, that is fine.
 You will use the water displacement method.
-Simply put the pork into a gallon-size zipper lock back and slowly submerge it into a pot of water.
+Simply put the pork into a gallon-size zipper lock bag and slowly submerge it into a pot of water.
 As the water pressure pushes against the pork in the bag, it will push the air up and out of the bag.

 Be careful not to allow the water to enter the bag.
-As you are submerging the bag and you get to the top where the zipper seal is, slowly zip it shut so as to keep all the air out and not let any water it.
+As you are submerging the bag and you get to the top where the zipper seal is, slowly zip it shut so as to keep all the air out and not let any water in.

 Can I sous vide Frozen Pork Tenderloin?